-To satisfy your customers is a good start, but you should aim to delight your customers.
-A business that has delighted customers has a credible extra salesforce; You don't see them, but they are talking to other people, friends, and colleagues all the time.
-Here's where things get tricky regarding practical advice, though; there's no silver bullet approach to delight your customers.
+Satisfying your customers is a good start, but you should aim to delight your customers.
+A business with delighted customers has a credible extra salesforce; You don't see them, but they are talking to other people, friends, and colleagues all the time.
+Here's where things get tricky regarding practical advice; there's no silver bullet approach to delight your customers.
 To be truly remarkable, you have to, by definition, do something a little outside of the ordinary.

 Whether it's something quirky, something remarkable like staying on a call, or something thoughtful like writing thank-you notes to your partners, delighting your customers can bring fantastic commercial results.

 Use focus groups

 One thing is to offer customers various channels for sharing feedback; it's another to seek feedback proactively.
 For example, focus groups gather many potential or existing customers to collect and gather constructive feedback or criticism.

 Focus groups allow you to get honest responses.
 It creates space for you to ask pointed questions without the risk of losing the participants' interest, and it also encourages your participants to answer candidly.
 When someone writes a review or gives feedback, they often edit or "clean up" their answers.